15 Jan Why Peripheral Neuropathy Treatment

 The most important thing involved in the diagnosis of peripheral neuropathy is a detailed medical history.
 A physical exam follows that may include measurement of glucose levels, blood testing, nerve conduction studies, a lumbar puncture, and an electromyogram (EMG).
 An EMG is an electrical test of muscle function.
 Such in-depth evaluation is necessary to truly determine the root causes and how best to treat them.

 Treatment for Peripheral Neuropathy

 Although the majority of peripheral neuropathies aren’t curable, most cases can be improved with treatment.
 One can correct vitamin deficiency with a balanced diet and supplements.
 In addition, regulation of blood glucose levels can slow down the progression of diabetic neuropathy, and some medications for depression or seizures may improve sensory symptoms.

 What Is the Best Treatment for Me?

 It can take some real investigation on the part of your peripheral neuropathy treatment professional to design and execute the best treatment approach(es) for you personally – as well as the help of some amazing technological advances, including Scrambler therapy, an innovative, non-surgical treatment for neuropathic pain conditions, including chemotherapy-induced peripheral neuropathy and diabetic peripheral neuropathy, among others.
 Check out this link for studies on Peripheral Neuropathy.

-The symptoms of peripheral neuropathy are scary and can reduce your quality of your life.
+The symptoms of peripheral neuropathy are scary and can reduce the quality of your life.
 However, there are new, innovative nerve pain treatments and chronic pain management approaches that can make your peripheral neuropathy treatment in Charleston successful and get you on the road to a pain-free life.